GRANTS

 • Number of students serviced

-• Team must be registered with FIRST HQ for the 2023-24 season.
+• Team must be registered with FIRST HQ for the current season.

 • Submit one application per team.